mahmoodlab/TANGLE/README.md

-# Transcriptomics-guided Slide Representation Learning in Computational Pathology
+# Code for Transcriptomics-guided Slide Representation Learning in Computational Pathology

 Welcome to the official GitHub repository for our CVPR 2024 paper, "Transcriptomics-guided Slide Representation Learning in Computational Pathology".
-This work represents a collaborative effort among researchers from various institutions, aiming to push the boundaries of computational pathology through innovative machine learning techniques.

-## Authors
-- Guillaume Jaume
-- Lukas Oldenburg
-- Anurag Jayant Vaidya
-- Richard J. Chen
-- Drew FK Williamson
-- Thomas Peeters
-- Andrew H. Song
-- Faisal Mahmood
+This project was developed by the Mahmood Lab at Harvard Medical School and Brigham and Women's Hospital.

 ## Highlights
 <!-- Bullet points of key findings, innovations, or contributions made by this work. -->

 ## Code
 This repository contains the implementation of our methods described in the paper.
-Below you will find instructions on how to set up and use our code.
+Below are instructions on how to set up and use our code.

 ### Installation
 <!-- Step-by-step instructions to set up the environment and install necessary dependencies. -->